Measuring Impact

 Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition).

-“Studies (on peer recovery supports) demonstrated reduced relapse rates, increased treatment retention, improved relationships with treatment providers and social supports, and increased satisfaction with the overall treatment experience.”
-Psychiatric Services (2014).
+“Studies (on peer recovery supports) demonstrated reduced relapse rates, increased treatment retention, improved relationships with treatment providers and social supports, and increased satisfaction with the overall treatment experience” Drug and Alcohol Dependence, 2017.

 John F. Kelly, PhD, Recovery Research Institute, in conjunction with Harvard Medical School, (2020)